darasus/ai-blog/content/the-benefits-of-a-healthy-diet-and-how-it-can-improve-your-mood.md

   of the mental health benefits of a healthy diet.
 The Benefits Of A Healthy Diet - And How It Can Improve Your Mood - include managing anxiety and managing depression.
+intro: >-
+  According to recent research by the World Health Organization, one in four adults worldwide has an unbalanced diet.
+This means that for many of us, our eating habits need some serious adjustment.
+Not only does this have negative effects on our physical health, but it also has a marked effect on our mental health and well-being.

+  A poor diet can lead to obesity, heart disease and other serious conditions.
+It can also increase your risk of developing certain mental illnesses such as depression and anxiety.

+  That is why it’s essential that we understand the benefits of a healthy diet as it can help to improve your mood and tackle any issues you may be having with your mental health as a result of your eating habits.
 ---

 ## What Is A Healthy Diet?